troyerta/recipes/src/07-Pasta/nyt-spaghetti-carbonara.md

 ## Ingredients

-- 2 ounces spaghetti (about 3/4 box)
+- 12 ounces spaghetti (about 3/4 box)

--  ½ ounces of slab guanciale (see recipe), pancetta or bacon, sliced into pieces about 1/4 inch thick by
+- 3½ ounces of slab guanciale (see recipe), pancetta or bacon, sliced into pieces about 1/4 inch thick by 1/3 inch square
-- /3 inch square

--  large eggs and 2 large yolks, room temperature
+- 2 large eggs and 2 large yolks, room temperature

--  ounce (about 1/3 packed cup) grated pecorino Romano, plus additional for serving
+- 1 ounce (about 1/3 packed cup) grated pecorino Romano, plus additional for serving

--  ounce (about 1/3 packed cup) grated Parmesan
+- 1 ounce (about 1/3 packed cup) grated Parmesan

-- oarsely ground black pepper
+- coarsely ground black pepper

--  tablespoon olive oil
+- 1 Tablespoon olive oil

 ## Method